osrf/ros2multirobotbook/src/intro.md

 The open-source and freely distributable [simulation assets](https://app.ignitionrobotics.org/fuel) are created and shared to accelerate simulation efforts.

-## Jump in, the water is fine!

-So now you have an idea of what RMF is all about, it's time to jump in.
-We would suggest if you have not already that you take the time to review the [RMF Demos](https://github.com/osrf/rmf_demos) repository and if you want a really quick overview of RMF then take a look at this [Mock Airport Terminal video demo](https://vimeo.com/405803151) (Short film Oscar nominations most welcome).
-We hope you find RMF to be a useful tool to help you scale your robot deployments and operations and we look forward to the many improvements and contributions to come!

-### Installation of the RMF Essentials
+## Installation of the RMF Essentials

-The current version of RMF is 1.0.0-rc (release candidate) and it targets ROS eloquent with Debian binary packages released for Ubuntu bionic 18.04 LTS.
-Therefore make sure the correspondent OS is properly installed in your system before proceeding with the following instructions.
+The current version of RMF is 1.0.2 and it targets ROS Eloquent with Debian binary packages released for Ubuntu Bionic 18.04 LTS.

 RMF leverages the ROS and Gazebo-Ignition ecosystem so we will have to setup their repositories as the first steps of the RMF installation process.
-The current binary release targets Ubuntu Bionic; therefore please ensure you match the system and version before  the installation.
+Since the current binary release targets Ubuntu Bionic please ensure you match the system and version before proceeding with the installation.
+If you have ROS 2 and Gazebo installed you can directly skip to the [Setup Sources and Installation of RMF](#setup-sources-and-installation-of-rmf) section.

-#### Setup Locale
+### Setup Locale

 Make sure you have a locale which supports UTF-8.
 If you are in a minimal environment, such as a docker container, the locale may be something minimal like POSIX.
+You can check your locale by running `locale` directly in your terminal.

 We test with the following settings.
 It should be fine if you’re using a different UTF-8 supported locale.
+In case you need it, here is an example on how to switch to the US English UTF-8 locale:

 ```
 sudo locale-gen en_US en_US.UTF-8